Business Acquisition Financing In Canada

 The tried and true route that most business people focus on is a bank loan, but the hard reality is that the requirements of bank financing can be significant and an obstacle to closing a transaction successfully, -

-Safe to say that typical bank requirements focus heavily on profitability, asset quality and size, and predictable sales revenues.
-For companies that might not meet bank funding requirements for business acquisitions, numerous options in the alternative financing area is available - as well as in some cases a financing package via government-guaranteed loans.
+For companies that might not meet bank funding requirements for business acquisitions, numerous options in alternative financing are available—as well as, in some cases, a financing package via government-guaranteed loans for transactions around smaller companies.

-Businesses in the technology and software area pose an additional problem as they are often lacking in hard assets - although many firms have recurring revenues and valuable intellectual property or intangible assets.
+Many firms have recurring revenues and valuable intellectual property or intangible assets.
 Always consider alternative lenders as viable alternatives to complete a business acquisition successfully.

 CHOOSING THE RIGHT CAPITAL STRUCTURE

-Identifying the right capital structure for the potential business acquisition is one of the keys to unlocking growth and survival potential - While owner equity is important the fact is that debt is a cheaper way to fund business acquisitions.
-Very few purchasers or businesses can afford to close an ' all cash ' transaction.
+While owner equity is essential, debt is a cheaper way to fund business acquisitions.
+Few purchasers or businesses can close an ' all cash ' transaction.

 THE BENEFITS OF BUYING A BUSINESS